JaysonPye/Journal/2025/kidsup.md

 - Parties added
 - Party/Seasonals can add an icon or default to the all_levels svg (can tell me if u want another default)
 - Payment bug finding mission
+- Found Leroy's payment issues and made changes so that invoices can no longer be edited ever after confirmation

 ### 05/21

+- Reviewed some Aussie presentation for Luis.
+- Read over notes from todo list to try to give some accurate timeframes where possible.
-- TODO: Remove homework button for kindy kids in students/show
+- Removed h/w button for kindy in students/show

+### 05/21

 - Found Leroy's bug
 - "confirm in ss" runs an edit/save on invoices which triggers calc_cost again.
 - Needed to try two options.
 1. add confirmed to the database and have it only run save when that isnt on or 2.